JuliaIntervals/IntervalArithmetic.jl/docs/src/manual/construction.md

 The above intervals came with a decoration.
 Decorations are flags, or labels, attached to intervals to indicate the status of a given interval.
 Decorated intervals provide valuable information on the result of evaluating a function on an initial interval.

+Moreover, an `Interval` comes with a boolean `isguaranteed` field which asserts the reliability of the interval.
+This field allows for `Interval` to interact, in generic code, with other number types by being set to `false` whenever a call to `convert(::{<:Interval}, ::Number)` occurs.
+A user interested in validated numerics should **always** have a resulting interval for which `isguaranteed` is true.

+In contrast, a `BareInterval` can be constructed via `bareinterval`.
+This interval type has no decorations and is always guaranteed (`isguaranteed` is always true).
+A `BareInterval` is not a subtype of `Real`, there are no allowed conversion with `Number`.

 Suppose that a decorated interval $(X, d)$ is the result of evaluating a function $f$, or the composition of a sequence of functions, on an initial decorated interval $(X_0, d_0)$.
 The meaning of the resulting decoration $d$ is as follows:
 - `com` (common): $X$ is a closed, bounded, non-empty subset of the domain of $f$; $f$ is continuous on the interval $X$; and the resulting interval $f(X)$ is bounded.
 - `dac` (defined and continuous): $X$ is a non-empty subset of $\mathrm{Dom}(f)$, and $f$ is continuous on $X$.